visgl/loaders.gl/docs/developer-guide/using-worker-loaders.md

 particularly useful when adding loaders that are only used occasionally by your application.

-More details on advantages and complications with worker thread based loading the [Worker Threads](./concepts/worker-threads.md) article in the concepts secion.
+More details on advantages and complications with worker thread based loading the [Worker Threads](./concepts/worker-threads.md) article in the concepts section.

 ## Processing Data on Workers